Color Palette from Image

 How are the colors picked?+

-We use the colorthief library, which clusters the image's pixels into the most distinct color groups (a variant of k-means).
+It uses the colorthief library, which clusters the image's pixels into the most distinct color groups (a variant of k-means).
 The output is the 5 most representative colors, not necessarily the most frequent.

 Does my image leave my browser?+

-No. Extraction happens locally — the image is never uploaded.
+No. Extraction happens locally.
+The image is never uploaded.

 Why does my palette look slightly different each time?+